-The U.S. economy is advancing faster than was forecast.
+The U.S. economy is growing faster than first estimated.

-"If you go back a month or so ago, people were worried that (second quarter) number could be close to zero.
-I think in general expectations over the last few months have been too low, and I think we're increasingly getting evidence that the economy is recovering."
+"If you go back a month or so ago, people were worried that [second quarter] number could be close to zero.
+I think in general, expectations over the last few months have been too low, and I think we're increasingly getting evidence that the economy is recovering," said O'Sullivan.

-The Commerce department said the American economy gained momentum on the strength of exports that were larger than previously estimated, while the increase in imports was less than first calculated.
+The Commerce Department said the economy gained momentum on the strength of exports that were larger than previously estimated, while the increase in imports was less than first calculated.

 The government also said that personal consumption spending was up.
 That is a key consideration, since consumer spending accounts for about 70 percent of the American economy, the world's largest.
 Increased consumer spending helped offset cuts in government expenditures throughout the country.